 Yes, you will most likely face some problems getting a fiance visa again considering both the previous marriages were to U.S. Citizens.
 Talk to an immigration attorney in private to find out what other options you might have in this situation.

 He is located in Alabama and I'm in Jamaica.
 We would have known each other almost a year.
 I've spent a week with him in his country as i have my tourist visa.
-We initially planned to have me visiting when I'm on holidays (I'm a teacher) but there is only so many times they will allow you to travel...
+We initially planned to have me visiting when I'm on holidays (I'm a teacher) but there is only so many times they will...
 Read more »

 The best way to go would be to get a fiance visa, but it might be difficult since you both have known each other for only an year as you mentioned but with the help from the right attorney you might be able to get the visa and add your daughter as an dependant.

 I am 15 years old, & I lived in the US for 4 years with my dad's work visa, but he was sent to Japan to work there, so I had to move there with him.
-I loved the environment & my friends in the school I attended, so I want to live in the US and attend there again, but they don't approve any student...
+I loved the environment & my friends in the school I attended, so I want to live in the US and attend there again, but they don't...
 Read more »

 At 15 years old it is not easy to get a visa of your own to travel by yourself.
 The only option I see for you is becoming an exchange student if your school allows that program.
 Talk to your DSO and find out.